 Tomorrow is International Mother Earth Day or simply #EarthDay.
 It’s one of the largest civic observances in the world, gathering over 1 billion people.
 It is celebrated each year to remind us that the wellbeing of the earth and its ecosystems is intrinsically linked to the wellbeing of ourselves, our families and our communities.
 What we do now to protect Mother Earth improves livelihoods and ensures that we are creating the best chance of a livable planet for our kids, grandkids and generations to come.
+Find out the best healthy supplement reviews at sfexaminer.

 The theme of this year’s Earth Day is “Environmental & Climate Literacy.”
 We’re encouraged to be empowered with knowledge about environmental protection and climate change so that we can take action to protect our planet.
 We’ve rounded up a few pieces of news, events and tips to help you get started!